muhcoderr/muhcoderr/README.md

 ###  More About Me🤔: -

-- 🔭 I’m currently working on **MEDICAL WEB APPLICATION IN REACT-JS & NODE-JS**
+- 🔭 I’m currently working on **OMIDNETCARE MEDICAL WEB APPLICATION IN REACT-JS & SWIFTFINDAI Web App IN Next-JS**

-- 🤝 I'm looking for a **UI/UX & MERN STACK DEVELOPER** for the teamwork
+- 🤝 I'm looking for a **UI/UX & FULL STACK DEVELOPER** for the teamwork

 - 🌱 I’m currently learning **React JS, NODE JS & API DEVELOPMENT**